EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 2021SeasonCollab_0_Lobbies_2_Summer_journal= Summer
 ```

 This is useful to make the journal say "Beginner Difficulty" instead of "Beginner Lobby" for example.
+This is optional; if you don't define it, the map name will be displayed instead.